pmichaillat/aggregate-demand/README.md

 ## Code

-The results are produced with Matlab code.
+The results are produced with MATLAB code.

 * The script `construct_cyclical_components.m` uses the raw data in `data.xlsx` to produce the cyclical components of product market tightness, labor market tightness, output, and employment.
 The resulting cyclical components are stored in `cyclical_components.xlsx`.
 * The script `plot_figures.m` uses the data in `data.xlsx` and `cyclical_components.xlsx` to produce several figures from the article and online appendix: